sowmyarshetty/Project2-AI-Class/README.md

 * Macro F1 Score is 0.86, Weighted F1 Score is 0.98 The weighted F1 score is higher due to the dominance of Class 0.
 Macro F1 score is lower, indicating that the model performs better on Class 0 than Class 1.

 #### Data Model Optimization - Cross Validation
+A corrective measure for overfitting is data Cross Validation.
 The accuracy for each fold is approximately the same and this shows that the model is not overfitting

 ![Cross-Validation](Cross-Validation.png)